 Heme contains iron and gives blood its red color.
-The production of heme takes place in the liver and bone marrow and involves eight different enzymes.
+The production of heme takes place in the liver and bone marrow and involves many different enzymes.
 A shortage of any of those enzymes can create an excess buildup of certain chemical compounds involved in producing heme.
 The specific type of porphyria is determined by which enzyme is lacking.

 Most types of porphyria are inherited.
 About half of them occur when one altered gene is passed from just one parent.
 The risk of developing a porphyria or passing it to your children depends on the specific type.

 Porphyria cutanea tarda, on the other hand, is often an acquired disease.
 Although the enzyme deficiency that causes PCT can be inherited, most people who inherit it never develop symptoms.
 Instead, the disease becomes active when the deficiency is triggered by certain conditions or lifestyle choices.
 These include: